-Immerse in the rich indigenous histories of the foothills of Alberta through two Indigenous cultural centres representing Sikisika Nation, a Blackfoot community, and Chiniki First Nation, a community of Stoney Nakoda peoples.
-Walk inside a tipi, see an archaeological dig of an ancient village, and hear stories of the past.
+Immerse in the rich indigenous histories of the foothills of Alberta through two Indigenous cultural centres representing Sikisika Nation, a Blackfoot community, and visit the Royal Tyrrell Museum.

 May - October